atsepkov/drone/README.md

 a list of test criteria within it, with return value identifying whether you're in this state or not.
 Test criteria can be any checks you choose to perform, from persence of certain elements, to text on the page, to cookies, etc. It's in your interest to make these as specific as possible, you should make sure no other state can pass the combination of this test criteria.

+#### Drone.addCompositeState (declarative mode)

+    drone.addCompositeState(
+      stateName: { [layer: string] : string },
+      baseStateList: string[],
+      testCriteriaCallback: (page: puppeteer.Page, params: {}) => boolean
+    )

+Enhances base states with with a compositing layer, creating new states that represent a combination of multiple events.
+For example, the page you're on could be the base state, while being logged in or logged out could be a compositing layer.
+By defining this layer and identifying which base states this state can compose on, you can create more complex maps and conditional traversals (i.e. some pages may only be accessible while `logged in` - like profile, while others only while `logged out` - like the login page).
+A base state can be shared by multiple compositing states, but each base state must have at least one compositing state for each defined layer
+(i.e. you can't be on a page without being either logged in or logged out).
+For convenience, you can use `addDefaultCompositeState` method to apply a composite state to every uncaptured base state in this layer.
+Layers are automatically created as soon as you add the first composite state that uses that layer.

+#### Drone.addDefaultCompositeState (declarative mode)

+    addDefaultCompositeState(
+      stateName: { [layer: string] : string },
+      testCriteriaCallback: (page: puppeteer.Page, params: {}) => boolean
+    )

+Similar to `addCompositeState` except that this method uses all unused base states as its `baseStateList`.
+It's typically used as a catch-all for remaining base states that you don't want to manually list for a composite state.
+Note that that state list is generated at the time you call this function, so if you call this before you finish defining all other composite states for this layer, they will be added to default state as well, since they were undefined at the time of the call.

 #### Drone.addStateTransition (declarative mode)